Elliot Rodger: Online activity

-In additional YouTube videos, Rodger recorded himself driving around California in his BMW while dancing to music from musicians including Whitney Houston, George Michael, and Phil Collins.
-He posted his videos to forums like Bodybuilding.com, where despite his attempts to show his loneliness, users left ridiculing comments, calling him desperate and insecure.
-Rodger subscribed to multiple YouTube channels associated with the men's rights movement that posted content advising men on attracting and talking with women.
+In the week before April 26, Rodger uploaded twenty-two YouTube videos.
+Some videos featured him expressing resentment toward women and frustration over staying a virgin, with titles such as "Why do girls hate me so much?", "Life is so unfair because girls don't want me", and "My reaction to seeing a young couple at the beach, Envy".
+Additional YouTube videos show Rodger recording himself driving around Southern California in his BMW while listening to music by artists such as Whitney Houston, George Michael, and Phil Collins.
+He subscribed to multiple YouTube channels associated with the men's rights movement that posted content advising men on attracting and talking with women.
 He had a second YouTube channel named "Valtharion".
-Rodger would leave negative comments across several videos, calling women derogatory terms and accusing other men of lying about their relationships with women.
-He also boasted about his affluent family background and expressed a sense of superiority due to being half-white.
+Rodger would leave negative comments on some videos, calling women derogatory terms and accusing other men of lying about their relationships with women.
+He also boasted about his affluent family background and expressed racist viewpoints.